 The Children's Services Council offers resources for parents through the Broward County Parent Resource Guide.
 Information regarding education, basic needs, family support, health and mental care, financial assistance, disability services, employment and abuse can be found by accessing the link below.

-Students interested in participating in Broward College Dual Enrollment for the first time during the Spring Term 2021 must meet the academic and testing requirements by Thursday, April 1, 2021.
+Testing for the SPRING 2023 Term is now available.
+The SPRING 2023 deadlines have not yet been issued by Broward College.
+Students interested in participating in Broward College Dual Enrollment for the first time during SPRING 2023, must meet the academic and testing requirements by TBD.

 - State University Admissions Matrix 2020-2021

 COLLEGE ENTRANCE EXAMS